Founder and Chair

 LEAD, LEAD Center for Youth

 A former Chicago Cubs outfielder, C.J.
-Stewart founded the nonprofit organization LEAD—which stands for Launch, Expose, Advise, Direct—with his wife, Kelli, to empower an at-risk generation to lead and transform their city.
-For young men who have completed LEAD’s Ambassador program, 100 percent have graduated from high school and 93 percent have enrolled in college.
-As founder and CEO of the player development firm Diamond Directors, Stewart has worked with clients including Jason Heyward (Chicago Cubs), Andruw Jones (former Atlanta Brave), and Kyle Lewis (Seattle Mariners).
+Stewart founded the nonprofit organization L.E.A.D.—which stands for Launch, Expose, Advise, Direct—with his wife, Kelli, to empower an at-risk generation to lead and transform their city.
+For young men who have completed L.E.A.D.’s Ambassador program, 100 percent have graduated from high school and 91 percent have enrolled in college.
+As founder and CEO of the player development firm Diamond Directors, Stewart has worked with clients including Jason Heyward (Los Angeles Dodgers), Andruw Jones (former Atlanta Brave), and Peter Alonso (New York Mets).

-Why I chose this work: Baseball can provide valuable life lessons and access to educational and civic engagement opportunities.
-Kelli and I committed our lives in 2007 to using baseball as a vehicle to help Black boys in the inner city of Atlanta overcome three curveballs that threaten their success: crime, poverty, and racism.
+WHY I CHOSE THIS WORK Baseball can provide valuable life lessons and access to educational and civic engagement opportunities.
+My wife, Kelli, and I committed our lives in 2007 to using baseball as a vehicle to help Black boys in the inner city of Atlanta overcome three curveballs that threaten their success: crime, poverty, and racism.